 The Mexican or Key West lime is the most tolerant of cold in this fruit category.
 It may do best grown in a container on casters that can be moved to shelter if heavy cold weather threatens.

-Kumquats bear no harm even when exposed to temperatures of 15 to 17 degrees Fahrenheit (-9 to -8 degrees Celsius).
+Kumquats bear no harm even when exposed to temperatures of 15 to 17 degrees F. (-9 to -8 C.).

 Growing Citrus in Zone 8